Undergraduate majors: art (BA, BFA); art history (BA)

 Introduction to concepts, techniques, and technologies used to design and produce artists' books with personal computers and graphic design software.
+GE: Engineering Be Creative.
 Same as UICB:4340.

 Advanced work in alternative and innovative letterpress technologies as they apply to imagemaking processes for fine press printing; topics include pressure printing, photopolymer from nondigital negatives, explorations of type-high surfaces, monoprints on the Vandercook, and applying hand work to editioned prints; students complete a series of print exercises for each process, a small printed book sketch, and a longer format editioned artist book.
 Prerequisites: UICB:4380.
 Same as UICB:5330.